wonc288/CWE/Intro_binex.md

  - Pwntools -> Script writing aid
  - One_Gadget -> Find shell in libc
  - Cyclic -> Help find buffer offsets

+TIP:
+  -When there is a problem with a movabs instruction, there may be a stack alignment issue (add a ret gadget)